BawdyAnarchist/quBSD/Future_Development.md

 	- chk_isinteger [-l lower_bound] [-u "upper_bound"].
 You have a lot of integer checks.

 qb-disp
-	- Really should be called class=ephemeral
 	- Should clone zroot from template as well.
 	- Make it so you can run a specific command directly at the command line.
 	- Also make it so that you dont need a terminal.
 That's annoying.
 Keep jail alive based on presence of X-window from jail
-	- Needs significant rework, to allow for using an appjail as a rootjail and the reclone operation for that appjail's zroot.

 qb-update - Update rootjails, create snapshots